isaacward1/mal-sandbox/README.md

 2. Follow these [instructions](https://pve.proxmox.com/wiki/Windows_VirtIO_Drivers#Using_the_ISO)

 ### Setup.ps1
 This [script](setup.ps1) automates the configuration of several system/network settings and necessary performance tweaks.
 Tools are installed via Chocolately packages, but can be installed manually via [links below](https://github.com/isaacward1/mal-sandbox/blob/main/README.md#analysis-tools).
+Things to change manually are listed at the bottom cuz powershell is trash

 <br>